chromestone/Advances-In-XR/index.md

 ### Speech-to-Text Memo <a name="spAn"></a>

 * [Our website for speech-to-text memo](http://instructar.pythonanywhere.com/)
 * Analysis: We tested the speech recognition feature on the following variables: content complexity, speaker fluency, and with/without wearing masks.
 For content complexity, we have two scripts where one is just a casual note that does not involve any uncommon/professional vocabulary and another that contains special vocabularies used in the math field.
 For the casual script, the result for both speakers are around a high 90% accuracy (with and without wearing a mask).
 However, our second script had more complicated vocabularies like "Lipschitz" as well as homophones "R<sup>n</sup>" and "R<sup>m</sup>" where the letter "n" and "m" can be easily confused.
 Our result shows that the speech recognition has a lower accuracy for the speaker with accent in this context.
 Nonetheless, the speech recognition feature can precisely distinguish even "n" and "m" for the native English speaker.
 Finally, all test results showed that speech recognition with masks is more difficult than without masks.
-Future work such as denoising the raw audio file can be done in order to improve the accuracy rate.

 <img width="600" alt="Screen Shot 2022-05-17 at 10 19 26 PM" src="https://user-images.githubusercontent.com/55725395/168944253-98a5f217-427f-43ad-ae47-c3c1a2625e80.png">
 <img width="600" alt="Screen Shot 2022-05-17 at 10 19 30 PM" src="https://user-images.githubusercontent.com/55725395/168944266-83e3e6d4-f26f-4da1-82e7-22ede0cacc84.png">